 Like WrestleMania III just three years before, there was one match that the world was waiting for.
 Hulk Hogan against The Ultimate Warrior with both the WWF and Intercontinental Championships on the line.
 Would Hogan be able to overcome "The Ultimate Challenge" or would The Warrior take the title and the torch?
 Even those who are not fans of either men had to admit that the match easily lived up to the hype.
 Two positively huge and larger-than-life gladiators battling for the most celebrated prize in wrestling?
 Add that to the fact that the match largely deviated from the WWF's formula of good vs evil.
 This match divided the fans like never before.

 After over twenty minutes of a match which ranks amongst the best of both men's careers, The Ultimate Warrior emerged victorious.
-For various reasons which has always kept fans speculating, The Warrior's reign as WWF Champion was not as long as many would've imagined.
+For various reasons which have always kept fans speculating, The Warrior's reign as WWF Champion was not as long as many would've imagined.
 Despite that, an embrace between Hogan and The Warrior following the match is still engrained into the minds of Hulkamaniacs and Little Warriors to this day.

 Helping the memories of so many is the plethora of merchandising that came out of the event.
 Classic's WrestleMania series of 1990 predominantly included shots from WrestleMania VI.
 An entire string of cards showcasing highlights from the main event are prominently featured.
 Press kits, photos, buttons, and other promotional items survive in collections to this day and show that the WWF hype machine was just as manic then as it is today.